dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## 2. Approach and Goal

-This project aims to secure the Ingress in a K3s cluster using different Ingress Cntrollers namely Traefik, HaProxy, Nginx and to study their differences in use-cases.
-Further, it also tests various certificates like self-signed, wildcard and default certificates and analyse automatic certificate rotation.
+This project aims to secure ingress in a K3s cluster by investigating the varied methods of certificate generation using the three most popular implementations of open-source igress cntrollers namely Traefik, HaProxy, Nginx.

-- to gain insights in the described functionalities, first some research questions shall be conducted. the goal is to answer them in the course of the project
+Further, in order to gain more insights in the described functionalities, some research questions shall be conducted which will be answered in the course of the project on the basis of research and demonstrations.